Build a pond by digging an informal wildlife pond from the outside area into the inside area in stages:

 - Dig the whole pond to the depth of the first shelf area.

-- The depth of this shelf should be in proportion to your pond size: 6-13cm (3-5") down from expected water finished level for a small pond using cobbles as edging or 14- 20cm(6-9") deep for rocks or stones in a larger pond.
+- The depth of this shelf should be in proportion to your pond size: 6-13cm (3-5") down from the expected finished water level for a small pond using cobbles as edging.
+Or 14- 20cm(6-9") deep for rocks in a larger pond.

-- Shelves/ledge must be flat for planted baskets to sit securely.
+- Shelves/ledges must be flat to sit planted baskets securely.

-- Make some part of this shelf into a sloping beach edge up to the garden level for hedgehogs to climb out.
+- Make some part of this shelf into a sloping beach.
+(Helps hedgehogs drink but not fall in.)

 To build the next shelf levels: